NYU-robot-learning/hello-robot-stock/README.md

 3. Pour the silicone in to the mold.
 4. Let it cure for the amount of time specified on the box, and then untape the two peices and gently remove the silicone tip.

+### Assembly Video
+[INSERT VIDEO]

 ### Assembly instructions
-1. Take the (printed red tip)[] and insert the M3 8mm bolt into the tip as shown in the video.
+1. Take the printed red tip([Grabber End](GrabberEnds/grabberEnd.stl)) and insert the M3 8mm bolt into the tip as shown in the video.
 You may have to push it all the way down with a 2mm allen key.
 2. Take the glue and line the inside of the tip with it.
 3. Press the silisone tip into the red end and press it down for at least 30 seconds.
 It is important to use the listed glue as it bonds to both silicone and plastic.
 4. Remove the stock ends of the grabber hand, and attach the new end by first inserting the bolt through the hole, then putting the M3 Washer, and then screwing the M3 Bolt onto the bolt.